 The trash ratio on our test site featuring English, Spanish and French content stays below 1%.
 YMMV.

-Will revenue be affected by BidBouncer?
+Will revenue be adversely affected by BidBouncer?

 BEATS BAD ADS